Rush pasture is a common habitat of upland enclosed grasslands particularly in-bye, allotment or intake land.

 Here are some useful case studies and articles about how farmers are putting Farm Wildlife into practice on their farms

-Case Study: A technique for rush control creates habitats for wading birds and black grouse in the North Pennines
+Case Study: Rush control creates habitats for wading birds and black grouse in the North Pennines